 The main reason constructing with shipping containers can go so quickly is that when purchased they already have the walls, floor and ceiling.
 They only need to apply insulation, finish the insides, and decorate them!

-It’s important that you’re aware that a building permit is required.
-Permits can take time to be approved.
+It’s important that you’re aware of when a building permit is required.
+Permits can take time and documentation to be approved.
 Plan accordingly.

 Always check with your local zoning departments and inspection departments before you begin construction!

-Most people want to build their shipping container homes themselves.
+Many people want to build their shipping container homes themselves or at least in part.
 Sometimes this just isn’t possible either because they don’t have enough time or they don’t have previous DIY experience.

 If no shipping container homes have been built in your local area, don’t worry, you can still find a contractor.
 It just takes a little bit more legwork.